 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-GameStop Corp.'s score of 27 is higher than 55% of the industry.
+GameStop Corp.'s score of 27 is lower than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 GameStop Corp., headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
 Consequently, there are no recorded emissions in terms of Scope 1, 2, or 3 emissions, nor are there any documented reduction targets or climate pledges.
 As of now, GameStop Corp. has not established any formal commitments to reduce carbon emissions or engage in climate initiatives, such as those outlined by the Science Based Targets initiative (SBTi) or other industry standards.
 The lack of emissions data and reduction initiatives suggests that the company may still be in the early stages of developing a comprehensive climate strategy.
 In the broader context of the retail industry, many companies are increasingly focusing on sustainability and carbon reduction.
 However, without specific commitments or data, GameStop's position in this regard remains unclear.